citrix/terraform-provider-citrixitm/CONTRIBUTING.md

 ## Testing

 An important part of provider development is testing.
-There are two types:
+There are two types of tests:

 ### Unit Tests